Rodrigodd/Rodrigodd.github.io/_posts/2023-08-02-gameroy-jit.md

 ## Optimizations

 The cool thing about compiling code is that you can do optimizations!
-For example, one of the (few) optimizations that I make in the JIT compiler for my emulator is the omission of unnecessary flag calculations (directly inspired by the one described in [Brook Heisler's post][nes_jit]).
+For example, one of the (few) optimizations that I made in the JIT compiler for my emulator is the omission of unnecessary flag calculations (directly inspired by the one described in [Brook Heisler's post][nes_jit]).

-If you tried to read what the assembly code is doing, you may have noticed that only instructions are used to increment the value of register B, and the remaining 10 are being used to update the conditional flags in the register
+If you tried to read what the assembly code is doing, you may have noticed that only four instructions are used to increment the value of register B, and the remaining 10 are being used to update the conditional flags in the register
 F. But the value of F may be overwritten by the next instructions before it could be read from a conditional jump instruction for example.
 In that scenario,